 How The Type Of Advice Someone Can Give Can Change Over Time

 Here are a few ways I've noticed people's advice tends to change over time.
-Knowing this may help you put the advice you come across into perspective.
+Knowing this may help you put the suggestions you come across into perspective.
 If you give advice yourself, it may also help you have more awareness of how you do it.

 As people become more skilled in an area, they lose touch with the basics and their advice can get much more general and abstract